GITMCode/GITM/.github/CONTRIBUTING.md

 ### Bug Report

-If you notice a problkem with GITM and are unsure of how to fix it yourself, please create a bug report detailing the problem.
+If you notice a problem with GITM and are unsure of how to fix it yourself, please create a bug report detailing the problem.
 The template has several optional sections, so read through them all before adding information to the wrong section.